 A few other things to consider:

-- be sure to tell someone where you are going and when you expect to be back
+- Be sure to tell someone where you are going and when you expect to be back

-- do what you’re comfortable with and don’t push yourself too fast or too hard
+- Do what you’re comfortable with and don’t push yourself too fast or too hard

-- check the weather before you go
+- Check the weather before you go

-- make sure you have enough water with you and pack the appropriate gear.
+- Make sure you have enough water with you and pack the appropriate gear.

-Hikes in Canterbury #1: Trig M
+Trig M

 370 m gain | 6.4 km return | 2-2.5 hour return | Dog friendly